 For parents who have lost everything, education is vital — providing children with a safe space now and building skills that eventually could lift the whole family out of poverty.

-“Thanks to Global Family, all these children are in school and the results they are getting are encouraging,” Kyanza says.
+“All these children are in school and the results they are getting are encouraging,” Kyanza says.

 Last year, 63 of the 64 grade six students passed the national exams.